MiaHub/Aera/about.md

 1. I will summorize what will happen in the book from start to finish
 1. I will summorize what will happen chapter by chapter
 1. Then i will try to write each chapter down using markdown
-1. When you find mistakes or you have a better idea or you want to  write chapter.
+1. When you find mistakes or you have a better idea or you want to  write a chapter.
 You can create a fork and ask for a pull request.

 #### Sytle:
 [Markdown](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)